oudaisalameh/SalesForceContacts/README.md

                             ///      starting   ///

 // now starting to build the mvc architecture and backend ( controller, repo,model, routes, server with sqllite api)

+// installing indexeddb so we can save the contacts in offline mode with the serviceworker : npm install idb
+// on offline it grabs the contacts from the indexeddb